Start Your LLC in Maine

 • There are several benefits to selecting an LLC structure for your business.
 A few include:

 • Limited liability for individual owners or members.
-If your business is sued or goes out of business owing debt, the personal assets of individual members are protected.
+If your business is sued or goes out of business owing debt, the personal assets of individual members are usually protected.

 • Taxes.
 The income that your business earns will be distributed to the members, and those members will be taxed on their personal income.
 This is different from a corporate structure where the business would be taxed and then the income distributions would also appear on personal taxes.

 • Less red tape.
-There’s more flexibility over the structure and record-keeping of an LLC than a corporation.
+There’s more flexibility over the structure and record-keeping of an LLC than with a corporation.

 Learn more about the benefits of the LLC business structure.

-• After filing your Certificate of Formation, it takes five to 10 business days to be processed.
+• According to the Secretary of State website, after filing your Maine LLC Certificate of Formation, it takes approximately 25 to 30 business days to be processed.
+Maine has options for expediting your filing for an additional fee.

-• LLC owners typically pay state and federal taxes on their personal income from the LLC.
+• LLC owners typically only pay state and federal taxes on their personal income from the LLC.
 An LLC is not separately taxed.
-Some larger LLCs may choose to change their tax status to a corporation where the business is taxed as a separate entity.
-A tax professional can help you determine what’s best for your LLC.

 For more information, visit our Maine business dissolution guide.